shakes76/PatternFlow/recognition/44708627_ Efficient_Sub_Pixel_CNN/README.md

 Reconstruct a low-resolution image to a high-resolution through a model.
 ### plot_results
 Plot results with additional zoom-in at a facotor of 4
+### ESPCNCallback
+The ESPCNCallback object will compute and display the PSNR metric during training and testing